If you have looked to purchase wheatgrass before you have most likely done research on wheatgrass powder vs wheatgrass juice.

 The USDA recommends that the vegetables you eat be mostly whole foods, not juice.
 That’s because research indicates the importance of vegetable fiber for colon health and the prevention of degenerative disease.

 Juice has its place, but whole foods are what we are designed to eat.
 Recent research confirms that the majority of vegetable nutrition should come from whole food vegetables, not juice.
-Without fiber, juices can lead to damage to the mucosa of the intestinal wall.
+Without fiber, juices can lead to damage to the mucous of the intestinal wall.

-A spoonful of any Pines’ powder taking a few tablets or capsules is a serving of an economical and convenient dark green leafy vegetable.
+A spoonful of any PINES’ powder taking a few tablets or capsules is a serving of an economical and convenient dark green leafy vegetable.
 You can’t overdose on vegetable nutrition.
 In fact, the more chlorophyll-rich detoxifying antioxidant-rich whole foods in your diet the better.

 Most mammals similar to humans eat large quantities of wholefood, dark green leafy vegetables and so should you!
 Curiously, we are the only animal that consumes vegetable and fruit juice.
 That is not necessarily a good thing.
 We need fiber and roughage in our diets so our colons can function properly, a reliance on juice should never replace wholefoods vegetables that contain important fiber.